In this article, we are going to discuss Everest Base Camp Trek In May.

-The adventure lovers and high altitude junkeis will absolutely love it while an average trekker can also easily make this trek possible with some additional efforts.
+Similarly, adventure lovers and high altitude Junkies will absolutely love it while an average trekker can also easily make this trek possible with some additional efforts.

-These alternative routes are less crowded than the regular route to Everest Base Camp.
-If you have that adventurous soul lifting legs to ascend higher, these routes will be perfect for you in May.
-And, if you have already made to Everest Base Camp through regular route, why not challenge yourself with more thrilling trek this summer?
+In sum, these alternative routes are less crowded than the regular route to Everest Base Camp.
+Likewise, if you have that adventurous soul-lifting legs to ascend higher, these routes will be perfect for you in May.
+And, if you have already made it to Everest Base Camp through a regular route, why not challenge yourself with a more thrilling trek this summer?

 Packing for Everest Base Camp Trek in May

-You will not need as many warm clothes like trekking in Autumn and Winter.
+You will not need as many warm clothes as trekking in Autumn and Winter.
 However, high altitudes and high passes are cold.
-Night time temperature is still cold.
-The basics of keeping your body safe and warm are dressing in layers.
-Although daytime is warm and sweaty, while you trek you need to prepare for cold morning and evenings.
+Besides, the nighttime temperature is still cold.
+Moreover, the basics of keeping your body safe and warm are dressing in layers.
+Although daytime is warm and sweaty, while you trek you need to prepare for cold mornings and evenings.

 You may pack the following for your EBC trek in May: